jessedc/esp8266WiFiTmpSensor/README.md

 # Outcomes

-The microcontroller and sensor will report the ambient temperature of a small solar storage project.
+The micro-controller and sensor will report the ambient temperature of a small solar storage project.
 The live data generated from this sketch can be seen [here](https://thingspeak.com/channels/445104).

 This is a rudimentary first pass of installing the sensor with blu-tack.